Skip to main contentSkip to navigation

 TASK:

-Create a single 16:9 landscape character reference sheet using the provided images.
+Create a single 16:9 landscape character turnaround and camera-angle reference sheet using the provided character image.

 The character must remain 100% identical to Image 1 in every panel.